anshumandwivediusa/spring/06. data management/README.md

 ## 7.1 Overview

 **Spring Data JPA** is part of the larger Spring Data family.
 It simplifies the implementation of data access layers by:
+Spring Data JPA is a module of the larger Spring Data family.
+It simplifies the implementation of data access layers by providing abstractions over JPA (Java Persistence API).

+### Key Benefits
-- Eliminating boilerplate DAO code
+ - Eliminates boilerplate DAO code → No need to write repetitive CRUD logic.
-- Providing powerful abstractions for CRUD operations
+ - Powerful abstractions → Built‑in repository interfaces for CRUD operations.
-- Supporting custom queries with JPQL or native SQL

----
+ - Custom queries → Supports JPQL, native SQL, and derived query methods.
+ - Pagination & Sorting → Easy handling of large datasets.
+ - Auditing → Track created/updated timestamps automatically.

 ## 7.2 How Spring Data JPA and Hibernate are related?